-- 47% of customers expect web pages to load in 2 seconds or less
+- 47% of customers expect web pages to load in two seconds or less

-- 57% of visitors will leave your site if load times are longer than 3 seconds
+- 57% of visitors will leave your site if load times are longer than three seconds

 - Of those 57% who leave, 80% will never return to your site

 - Of those 80% never-returners, 44% will tell their friends about their bad experience

 These stats read like the slow death of an underperforming ecommerce site.
 Customers are impatient and have high expectations.
 When those expectations aren’t met, they leave and never return.
 Then, they go out of their way to tell friends and family to avoid you.
 This cycle spirals as your traffic slows, visitors stop converting, and your revenue tanks.

 Your site’s load speed and page load times are the bedrock on which you build your conversion rate optimization (CRO).
 Your product page might be flawlessly designed, but if it doesn’t meet the expectations of an impatient customer anxiously holding their credit card, it won’t get you the sale.

 The purpose of CRO is to streamline your marketing and web design to get visitors to convert to customers.
 It’s about enticing them to click, follow, like, or download, and removing hurdles to those actions.
 Your conversion rate is a measure of the effectiveness of this strategy, and your site load speed has a tremendous impact on it.
 Here are a few problems you’ll encounter with slow page load speeds.